20/07/18, updated 01/08/24

 Eve Schulte, Environment & Heritage Ranger at Forest Enterprise Scotland, adds: “We’ve been involved in encouraging ospreys back to the area for twenty years and these amazing raptors have really been taken to the hearts of local people.
 They are a great attraction for the area and visitors come from far and wide to learn about and observe these incredible, beautiful birds.
 We’re really looking forward to finding out much more about our own local ospreys and their use of the environment as well as learning about their fascinating migration flights.”

 Forest Enterprise Scotland and Forest Holidays will continue to monitor Tweedledum and Tweedledee over the course of the next few years.
-The public can track their progress via live webcam feeds on Forest Enterprise Scotland’s website, as well as the osprey watch centres at Kailzie and Glentress.
+The public can track their progress via live webcam feeds on Forest Enterprise Scotland’s website, as well as the osprey watch centre at Glentress.

-Earlier this year, planning was approved for the partnership between Forest Enterprise Scotland and Forest Holidays to create 56 secluded eco-cabins, new biking trails and a walking route at Glentress.
+Planning was approved in 2018 for the partnership between Forest Enterprise Scotland and Forest Holidays to create 56 secluded eco-cabins, new biking trails and a walking route at Glentress.
 The scheme will bring £11.3 million investment, with Forest Holidays providing private sector investment of £10 million for the project and the remaining £1.3 million from Forest Enterprise Scotland.
+An ideal base for viewing ospreys and wildlife watching, Glentress Forest Holidays will be opening in Novemeber 2024 and is now taking bookings.